 The water tower we studied looks like this:

-Fig 2: the 600m³ water tower under study, with the inner basin on the right.
+Fig 2: The 600m³ water tower under study, with the inner basin on the right.
 Not so many new towers are being built in Western Europe, but a lot are in operation.
 The way they were* designed varies enormously, just like the mixing.

 (*) many of them are nice monuments

-The questions we wanted to answer
+The questions we answered

 - How are ‘older’ and ‘new’ (incoming) water mixed during filling, and what is their ratio in different zones of the water tower?
 Are there zones with high fractions of older water?